-The University continued to achieve its aim of enabling access to university education, with 49.3 percent of the students undertaking either a Bachelor or Associate degree the first in their family to attend university.
+The University continued to achieve its aim of enabling access to university education, with 49.6 percent of the students undertaking a Bachelor Pass, Bachelors Graduate Entry, Bachelors Honours, Associate Degree or Diploma are first in their family to attend university.

-The Sunshine Coast community continued to show high demand for the University with more than 70 percent of on campus students being permanent residents on the Sunshine Coast.
+The Sunshine Coast community showed high demand for the University with more than 66 percent of on campus students being permanent residents on the Sunshine Coast.

 Top five countries

 The top five source countries for international students are:

 The University has conferred awards to 15,738 students up to the end of 2015.
 Since the first graduation ceremony in 1999, 1,496 graduates from the University of the Sunshine Coast have graduated with at least one other degree with 17,430 awards conferred in total.